itrocks-ts/asset-loader/README.md

 # asset-loader

-Dynamically loads CSS and JavaScript files from your modules and appends them to the <head>.
+Dynamically loads CSS and JavaScript files from your modules and appends them to the &lt;head&gt;.